-3. For purposes of this Award, the Company's cumulative EPS and Revenues over the Performance Period will be computed on a consolidated basis in the same manner used by the Company in computing its consolidated financial performance under generally accepted accounting principles ("GAAP"), except for the following deviations from GAAP: (i) EPS and Revenues will be computed excluding the impact of any changes in accounting rules that are effective after the date of this Agreement and which impact the Company's reported net earnings or Revenues results by \$10,000,000 or more, individually or in the aggregate, in any fiscal year during the Performance Period, (ii) EPS and Revenues will exclude the impact of any acquisitions or dispositions consummated by the Company during the Performance Period which have, individually or in the aggregate, either a total acquisition price, or total sale price, respectively, of \$100 million or more, as such acquisition price or sales price is determined in good faith by the Committee, (iii) EPS and Revenues will be calculated excluding the impact of any major discrete restructuring activities undertaken by the Company after the date of this Agreement which result in costs or charges to the Company of \$10,000,000 or more, individually, in any fiscal year during the Performance Period, and (iv) EPS and Revenues will be calculated based on actual results translated at exchange rates established at the beginning of the Performance Period.

-4. The target number of shares of Common Stock which may be issuable under this Award in the event of 100% achievement of the pre-established cumulative EPS and Revenues measures over the Performance Period is the specified number of shares communicated to the Participant (the "Target Shares").
+- 3. For purposes of this Award, the Company's cumulative EPS and Revenues over the Performance Period will be computed on a consolidated basis in the same manner used by the Company in computing its consolidated financial performance under generally accepted accounting principles ("GAAP"), except for the following deviations from GAAP: (i) EPS and Revenues will be computed excluding the impact of any changes in accounting rules that are effective after the date of this Agreement and which impact the Company's reported net earnings or Revenues results by \$10,000,000 or more, individually or in the aggregate, in any fiscal year during the Performance Period, (ii) EPS and Revenues will exclude the impact of any acquisitions (whether paid for in cash, shares of the Company's stock, other property, or any combination thereof) or dispositions consummated by the Company during the Performance Period which have, individually or in the aggregate, either a total acquisition price, or total sale price, respectively, of \$100 million or more, as such acquisition price or sales price is determined in good faith by the Committee, (iii) EPS and Revenues will be calculated excluding the impact of any major discrete restructuring activities undertaken by the Company after the date of this Agreement which result in costs or charges to the Company of \$10,000,000 or more, individually, in any fiscal year during the Performance Period, and (iv) EPS and Revenues will be calculated based on actual results translated at exchange rates established at the beginning of the Performance Period. - 4.
+The target number of shares of Common Stock which may be issuable under this Award in the event of 100% achievement of the pre-established cumulative EPS and Revenues measures over the Performance Period is the specified number of shares communicated to the Participant (the "Target Shares").
 The following table sets forth the contingent number of shares of Common Stock which the Participant may actually earn under this Award, as a percentage of the Target Shares, based upon certain performances by the Company in achieving the EPS and Revenues targets.
-It is understood and agreed by the Participant, however, that the Committee retains sole and absolute discretion in all cases to reduce the number of shares of Common Stock, if any, to actually be delivered to the Participant to any number, below the number of shares otherwise called for under this Award, as the Committee may deem appropriate.
+It is understood and agreed by the Participant, however, that the Committee retains sole and absolute discretion in all cases to reduce the number of shares of Common Stock, if any, to actually be delivered to the Participant to any number, below the number of shares otherwise called for under this Award, as the Committee may deem appropriate and the Committee retains this discretion notwithstanding Participant's execution and delivery of the Non-Compete Agreement.
 To compute the actual number of shares of Common Stock, if any, which may be earned by the Participant (prior to any reduction in such number by the Committee) the respective cumulative EPS and Revenues performances of the Company, as certified by the Committee following completion of the Performance Period, are applied to the following table.
 The appropriate box in the table corresponding with the actual cumulative EPS and Revenues performance, as so certified by the Committee, sets forth the number of shares of Common Stock, if any, as a percentage of the Target Shares, which may be earned by the Participant over the Performance Period (prior to any reduction in such number by the Committee).